longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 To create an encrypted volume, you must create a PVC using a StorageClass that has been configured for encryption.
 The above StorageClass examples can be used as a starting point.

-After creation of the PVC it will remain in the `Pending` state until the associated secret has been created and can be retrieved by the csi `external-provisioner` sidecar.
+After a PVC is created, it remains in the `Pending` state until the associated secret has been created and can be retrieved by the CSI sidecar `external-provisioner`.
 Afterwards, the regular volume creation process continues with encryption taking effect.

 # Filesystem Expansion